-Students are returning for another school year and many will be getting there on foot or bike.
 The Safe Routes to School Committee works year-round to make it safer and easier for children to walk and bike to and from school.
 Studies have found that physical activity, such as walking or biking to school, allows students to concentrate better during the school day.
-And while many students in our county do not live in Grand Marais, many walk or bike to an after-school destination in Grand Marais.
-This past week, Slow Down lawn signs, school zone speed enforcement, and adult crossing guards were all at work reminding our community that school has started and drive carefully to keep students safe.
-Wednesday, September 20th will be the first Walk/Bike to School Day will be celebrated on Wed., October 4th, with three routes of Walking School Buses in Grand Marais accompanied by law enforcement and community volunteers.
+And while many students in our county do not live in Grand Marais, many walk or bike to an afterschool destination in Grand Marais.
+In September, Slow Down lawn signs, school zone speed enforcement, and other efforts were all at work reminding our community that school has started and drive carefully to keep students safe.
+International Walk to School Day will be celebrated on Wed., October 4th, with three routes of Walking School Buses in Grand Marais accompanied by law enforcement and community volunteers.
 For more information, visit the event page.